ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

   values described by this descriptor
-* descriptors for derived values do not need to define this field - the values they describe do not come from NB directly, instead get derived from other values which are in the scope of another descriptor
+* descriptors for derived values do not need to define this field - the values they describe do not come from NB directly, instead get derived from other values which are in the scope of other descriptors
 * [model][kvscheduler-terminology] can be used to obtain the key prefix using `KeyPrefix()` method - [here is an example][nb-key-prefix]